 Prayer: Prayer of Vocation in Daily Work, BCP pg.
 261Focus: This session answers, in more depth, "What is Ministry?" from Session One.Activity: Group exercises.
-The goal of these exercises is to clarify our understanding of what priests, deacon and lay ministers are really ordained / authorized to do.
+The goal of these exercises is to clarify our understanding of what priests, deacons, and lay ministers are really ordained / authorized to do.

-Exercise A: List what you think priestly, diaconate and laity leadership skills & responsibilities are.
-Compare the list with the "Examination of Priest", BCP pg.
-531 and "Examination of Deacon", BCP pg.
-543.
+Exercise A: List what you think priest, deacon, and lay leadership skills & responsibilities are.
+Compare the list with "Examination of a Priest", BCP pg.
+531 and "Examination of a Deacon", BCP pg.
+543. You will also find it beneficial to refer to the Association of Episcopal Deacons resource page link found in [APPENDIX C]